 Bonding is controversial.
 Some people do not bond the fittings on their boats.
 They believe it promotes galvanic corrosion.
 Particularly with metal hulls, the discussion of whether to bond or not is hotly argued.
 I believe it is a good thing to do, and will provide good protection from galvanic corrosion.
 See Corrosion On Boats. http://newboatbuilders.com/pages/corrosion.html

 I am not going to get deeply into this because it is a very complex subject and not really relevant to basic DC circuits, but you can find out more about this by reading books on electrical systems on boats.
 It is something you should be aware of it.
 In books on boat maintenance there are often entire chapters devoted to this.
 This becomes increasingly important if you add AC electrical to your boat.

 Below is a photo of a battery switch.
 This one has four positions, OFF, ALL, 1 and 2.
 At OFF the battery is disconnected.
 The ALL position means that if you have two batteries they are both connected.
-When one battery is connected the switch would be on number 1, and when the other battery is connected the switch is on number two.
-This is so you can isolate batteries for use or for charging, or on ALL charge them both, or if your batteries are weak, use them both for starting the engine.
+When one battery is connected the switch would be on number one, and when the other battery is connected the switch is on number two.
+This is so you can isolate batteries for use or for charging, or on ALL charge them both.
+If your batteries are weak, you can use them both for starting the engine.

 Be very careful when selecting battery switches.
 ABYC says "Battery Switch Ratings - The intermittent rating of a battery switch shall not be less than the maximum cranking current of the largest engine cranking motor that it serves.
 The minimum continuous rating of a battery switch shall be the total of the ampacities of the main overcurrent protection devices connected to the battery switch, or the ampacity of the feeder cable to the switch, whichever is less. "